naidu479/euler/readme.md

 Find the largest prime factor of a composite number.

+*6 problem - *ruby*

+What is the difference between the sum of the squares and the square of the sums?

 *10 peoblem - *ruby*

 Calculate the sum of all the primes below two million.